-We add disinfectant to your water to protect you against microbial contaminants.
+We take great care to protect your water from several chemical contaminants and we add disinfectant to protect you against microbial contaminants.
 The Safe Drinking Water Act (SDWA) requires states to develop a Source Water Assessment (SWA) for each public water supply that treats and distributes raw source water in order to identify potential contamination sources.
 The state has completed an assessment of our source water.
 For results of the source water assessment, please contact us.